THE "W" INTERMEDIATE VECTOR

 time is to return to the original primordial energy density and

-formed - every elementary particle forged in the original mold, as
+first formed - every elementary particle forged in the original

-it were.
-Every weak force transformation involving an IVB is
+mold, as it were.
+Every weak force transformation involving an

-therefore a recreation of a particular energy density of the Big
+IVB is therefore a recreation of a particular energy density of

-Bang, but in miniature.
-Only by such extreme measures is the exact
+the Big Bang, but in miniature.
+Only by such extreme measures is

-similarity of every electron (past, present, and future)
+the exact similarity of every electron (past, present, and

-guaranteed, and only these are given the neutrinos'
+future) guaranteed, and only these are given the

 The energy-density recreated by the "W" IVBs is that of the electroweak unification energy density, and all of the leptons and mesons of the "Standard Model" (the alternative charge carriers) can be faithfully reproduced at this energy level.
 Hence we see the the "alternative charge carriers" (leptons and mesons) occupy a special place both in the functional hierarchy of the cosmos, where they function as catalysts facilitating the creation, destruction, and transformation of single elementary particles, and in the hierarchy of cosmic force-unification energy levels (the electroweak force-unification energy level of the "W" and "Z" IVBs).
 Baryons cannot be created or destroyed at this energy level, but their quark content can be transformed (via mesons).
 Creating/destroying the baryons themselves requires the next higher energy level of the "Grand Unified Theory" and the supermassive "X" IVB (unifying the electroweak and strong forces and allowing lepton-quark transformations).
 The force-unification levels themselves demarcate specific energy-densities at which elementary particles of various kinds can be created or destroyed: 1) leptons/mesons at the electroweak (EW) energy level; 2) baryons/hyperons at the "Grand Unified Theory" (GUT) energy level; 3)leptoquarks at the "Theory of Everything" (TOE) energy level.